iot-lnu/iotlab-pilotcase-olands-koksmejeri/water-flow-sensor/README.md

 |------|--------------------|
 |0.93432  | 0.016152317     |

 For larger volumes of water, the STD is a lot smaller.
-The measured values vary more than one STD from the expected value, this indicates that adjustments to the code could make the results of the measurements better.
+The measured values deviate more than one STD from the expected value, this indicates that adjustments to the code could make the results of the measurements better.

+#### Weighthed results

+For this attempt, the measurements are weighted according to the results from the previous test.
+The mean value of the measurements for 1 liter of water was 0.93432 so the results will be weighed with a factor of 1/0.93432 = 1.0753